No Passengers - One Sheet

 Davey O. - Stage plot

 "Davey O. is a great singer songwriter also, a brilliant and inspired musician....” –Remo Ricaldone, American Roots DJ, Italy

 Countrified folk is the general territory navigated by Davey O.’s slow and deliberate manner in conveying his stories via song.
 But he is capable of revving it up as well, especially in a bonus cut, recorded live.
-Hearts worn on sleeves, well put together singer songwriter material, etc… There are all the good things here you want, yet I am not sure this is something elevated to higher levels.
-This is the type of act I would enjoy on stage; as he clearly has something to say and can musically express it well. - David Hintz
+Hearts worn on sleeves, well put together singer songwriter material, etc… There are all the good things here you want and this is the type of act I would enjoy on stage as he clearly has something to say and can musically express it well. - David Hintz

 "In Testing For Rust, I am impressed with Davey O.'s power to create mental pictures in the listener's mind ...he is a talented songwriter ." - Mike Penard, ISA Radio, France